Dima M. Qato, PharmD, MPH, PhD

 Dima M. Qato, PharmD, MPH, PhD's Bio

 Dima Mazen Qato, PharmD, MPH, PhD serves as the Hygeia Centennial Chair and Associate Professor (with tenure) in the Titus Family Department of Clinical Pharmacy.
-She has also been appointed as a Senior Fellow with the USC Leonard D. Schaeffer Center for Health Policy and Economics.
+She has also been appointed as a Senior Scholar with the USC Leonard D. Schaeffer Institute for Public Policy & Government Service.
 Dr. Qato is currently leading the Program on Medicines and Public Health within the Titus Family Department of Clinical Pharmacy at USC.
 Read more about it here.

 Prior to joining USC, Dr. Qato was an Associate Professor in the Department of Pharmacy Systems, Outcomes and Policy at the University of Illinois at Chicago College of Pharmacy (2012-2020).
 She also serves as a National Academy of Medicine Pharmacy Fellow for 2018-2020.
 Dr. Qato received her PharmD from UIC, an MPH from the Johns Hopkins School of Public Health and a PhD in Public Health from the University of Illinois School of Public Health.